Hartford P.E. teacher wins victory in

 Teacher Targeted for Discipline after ‘Privilege’ Training

 In the fall of 2020, John attended a mandatory training on racial and gender “privilege.”
 During a breakout session, he was asked for his opinion on the training and John expressed disagreement.
-Months later, the district administration launched an investigation because of his response and issued a written reprimand, requiring him to undergo “sensitivity training” and threatening further discipline—even termination.
+Months later, the district administration launched an investigation because of his response and issued a written reprimand.
+The district required him to undergo “sensitivity training” and threatened further discipline—even termination.

-John fought this unwarranted discipline and contacted the HFT, knowing that per his employment contract, only the union can start the arbitration process.
-But an HFT vice president told him via email that “arbitration is reserved for dues-paying members.”
-John was trapped and unable to defend himself in arbitration because the union refused to treat him fairly—until he found the Fairness Center.
+John fought this unwarranted discipline by filing a grievance.
+He called the Hartford Federation of Teachers (HFT), knowing that per his employment contract, only the union can start the arbitration process.
+An HFT vice president told him via email that “arbitration is reserved for dues-paying members.”
+John was trapped and unable to defend himself through arbitration because the union refused to treat him fairly—until he found the Fairness Center.

 Teacher Files Charges Against Union

-With the help of the Fairness Center, John filed unfair labor practices charges in July of 2022, arguing that Connecticut law required the teachers’ union to fairly represent all members of John’s bargaining unit, without discrimination and regardless of their membership status.
+With the help of the Fairness Center, John filed unfair labor practices charges in July of 2022.
+He argued that Connecticut law required the teachers’ union to fairly represent all members of John’s bargaining unit, without discrimination and regardless of their membership status.
 However, that principle had never been clearly stated by the Connecticut labor board.

 Union Back-Peddles Just before Board Hearing

 HFT officials reversed course days before a conference with the state labor board and agreed to represent John in arbitration.
-But in July 2023, an arbiter refused the union’s request because it had missed the filing deadline by more than six months.
+But an arbiter refused the union’s request due to a missed filing deadline of more than six months.
 Union officials’ failure to timely file for arbitration prevented John from having the merits of his grievance heard.
+It was too late to challenge the discipline he had received.

 Ruling Vindicates Teacher, Slams Union’s Behavior

-In its decision, the Board found “direct evidence of purposeful discrimination” by the union because of John’s union membership status and ruled that the union, therefore, illegally withheld services from him.
+In its decision, the Board found “direct evidence of purposeful discrimination” by the union because of John’s union membership status.
+They ruled that the union, therefore, illegally withheld services from him.

 The Board took the union to task, calling its defense “wholly frivolous”: